-Regional Victoria to benefit from new internship project
+Regional Victoria to benefit from the Connect50 internship project

-University and TAFE students with disability in four Victorian regional communities will benefit from a new employment project funded by the Victorian Government.
+University and TAFE students with disability in four Victorian regional communities will benefit from an employment project funded by the Victorian Government.

 - Latrobe Valley